-Workspace data tables (in the Terra Data page) can help organize and keep track of all project data, no matter where in the cloud they are.
-This article will help explain what workspace data tables are and how they can help you with your downstream analysis.
+Workspace data tables are like integrated spreadsheets in the Data page that help to organize and keep track of all project data, no matter where in the cloud data files are stored.
+This article will help explain what workspace data tables are and how they can help streamline your analysis.

 Watch an introductory video on data tables here

 Understanding where your data are... and are not